awslabs/aws-lambda-rust-runtime/README.md

     rustserverless/lambda-rust
 ```

 With your application build and packaged, it's ready to ship to production.
-You can also invoke it locally to verify is behavior using the [lambdaci :provided docker container](https://hub.docker.com/r/lambci/lambda/) which is also a mirror of the AWS Lambda provided runtime with build dependencies omitted.
+You can also invoke it locally to verify is behavior using the [lambci :provided docker container](https://hub.docker.com/r/lambci/lambda/), which is also a mirror of the AWS Lambda provided runtime with build dependencies omitted:

 ```bash
 # start a docker container replicating the "provided" lambda runtime